spatie/laravel-event-sourcing/docs/using-aggregates/testing-aggregates.md

             return $accountAggregate->uuid();
         })
-        ->assertThat(function($aggregateRootUuid) {
+        ->then(function($aggregateRootUuid) {
             // …
         });
 }
 ```

 You can choose to do manually perform assertions in the `assertThat` closure.
-Alternatevily, you can return `true` or `false` from.
+Alternitivly, you can return `true` or `false` from.
 Returning false will fail the test.

 ## Disabling dispatching events